mtinti/OligoSeeker/README.md

 - Merge functionality to combine results from multiple samples
 - User-friendly command-line interface with multiple modes
 - Modular design for integration with other tools

+## Scientific Background: Oligonucleotide-Targeted Mutagenesis

+Oligonucleotide-targeted mutagenesis is a powerful technique in molecular biology that enables precise alterations of DNA sequences.
+In this approach, synthetic oligonucleotides (short DNA fragments, typically 20-60 nucleotides) are designed to target specific locations in a gene, allowing researchers to introduce defined mutations.

+### The Structure of Mutagenic Oligos

+A typical mutagenic oligo has three distinct components:

+1.  **5’ Homology Arm**: A sequence that matches the target DNA upstream of the mutation site, providing specificity.
+2.  **Mutation Site (NNN)**: The actual mutation being introduced, often represented as “NNN” when a mixture of all possible codons is used.
+3.  **3’ Homology Arm**: A sequence that matches the target DNA downstream of the mutation site, providing additional specificity.

+For example, if our target DNA sequence is:

+    5'-ATGCATGCATGCATGCATGCATGCATGCATGC-3'

+And we want to mutagenize the underlined codon:

+    5'-ATGCATGCATGCAT___GCATGCATGCATGCATGC-3'

+We would design an oligo like:

+    5'-ATGCATGCATGCATNNNGCATGCATGCATGC-3'

+### Why Use NNN Codons?

+The “NNN” in the oligo represents a mixture of all possible nucleotide combinations at that position: - N = A mixture of A, T, G, and C - NNN = All 64 possible codons (4³ = 64)

+This approach allows: - **Saturation mutagenesis**: Testing all possible amino acid substitutions at a position - **Structure-function studies**:
+Identifying critical residues in proteins - **Protein engineering**:
+Optimizing enzyme activity or stability

+### Deep Sequencing of Mutagenesis Libraries

+After the mutagenesis reaction, the resulting DNA library contains a mixture of variants with different codons at the target position.
+Next-generation sequencing technologies allow researchers to sequence thousands or millions of these variants simultaneously.

+`OligoSeeker` helps analyze this sequencing data by: 1.
+Identifying reads that contain the mutagenic oligo 2.
+Extracting the specific codon present at the NNN position 3.
+Counting the frequency of each codon variant

+This information is crucial for: - Verifying library coverage (were all possible codons incorporated?) - Quantifying biases in the mutagenesis process - Analyzing selection experiments where certain variants may be enriched

 ## How It Works